curl/curl/docs/URL-SYNTAX.md

 any of the specifications.
 This is a shortcut to entering URLs that was supported by browsers early on and has been mimicked by curl.

-Based on what the host name starts with, curl will "guess" what protocol to
+Based on what the hostname starts with, curl will "guess" what protocol to
 use:

  - `ftp.` means FTP